Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

-The results of evaluating \autoref{eqn:fractional_energy_loss} are shown in \autoref{fig:deltaEOverEShortvsDGLV}.
-The four surprises mentioned in the Introduction are in evidence here: the short pathlength correction \emph{reduces} the energy loss; the short pathlength correction does not disappear for $L \gg \mu^{-1}$, since all possible distances of scattering $\Delta z$ are integrated over in \autoref{eqn:fractional_energy_loss}; the short pathlength correction grows linearly with energy; and the effect of the \emph{reduction} in vacuum radiation is particularly strong for gluons because of the breaking of color triviality.
+The results of evaluating \cref{eqn:fractional_energy_loss} as a function of the medium length $L$ are shown in \cref{fig:deltaEOverEShortvsDGLV}.
+The four surprises mentioned in the Introduction are in evidence here: the short pathlength correction \emph{reduces} the energy loss; the short pathlength correction does not disappear for $L \gg \mu^{-1}$, since all possible distances of scattering $\Delta z$ are integrated over in \cref{eqn:fractional_energy_loss}; the short pathlength correction grows linearly with energy; and the effect of the \emph{reduction} in vacuum radiation is particularly strong for gluons because of the breaking of color triviality.

-The integral in \autoref{eqn:full_dndx} can be dramatically simplified if one assumes that the kinematic bound on $q$, $q_{\text{max}} = \sqrt{3 E \mu}$, can be taken to infinity.
-Assuming that $q_{\text{max}}\rightarrow\infinity$ allows one to perform the angular and $\mathbf{k}$ integrals analytically, after which one may return the kinematic limit $q_{\text{max}} = \sqrt{3 E \mu}$.
-This procedure was done for all previous WHDG predictions \cite{Wicks:2005gt, Horowitz:2011gd, Andronic:2015wma} in order to make the numerics simpler; however we performed the full numerical calculation without using this approximation.
-A full description of this kinematic approximation is provided in \cite{Djordjevic:2003zk}.
+One may also consider the relative size of the short pathlength correction to the radiative energy loss in comparison to the uncorrected radiative energy loss, by calculating the ratio $\Delta E_{\text{corrected}} / \Delta E_{\text{DGLV}}$, shown in \cref{fig:deltaE_vs_energy}.

+To understand the energy $E$, length $L$, and incident Casimir $C_R$ dependence of the relative size of the short pathlength correction to the radiative energy loss, we examine the asymptotic dependence of both the DGLV and short pathlength corrected DGLV fractional radiative energy loss.
+For asymptotic energies the short pathlength corrected fractional energy loss is given by \cite{Kolbe:2015rvk}

+which was calculated in this asymptotic analysis for simplicity with $k_{\text{max}}=2x E$ and, also for simplicity, an exponential distribution of scattering centers.
+The equivalent asymptotic result without the short pathlength correction is given by \cite{Gyulassy:2000er}